 2. Get location coordinates and incident data.
 Record a description and location of what happened.
 GPS location of the problem gate would be best.
 If that is not possible, please document the location some other way so we can find it, communicate it to others as needed, and address the problem.
 You can also take a picture of the locked gate to help the authorities identify it.

-3. Contact the local NMDGF Conservation Officer with this information.
-Call NMDGF Law Enforcement Field Operations at (505) 476-8066 if you need help determining who the local Conservation Officer is and how to reach them.
+3. Contact the local NMDGF Conservation Officer.
+Call NMDGF Law Enforcement.
+You an ID the Conservation Officer in your area using this map or contact Field Operations at (505) 476-8066.
 If you are calling during off-hours you should be able to leave a message.

 4. Contact the local SLO District Resource Manager (DRM).
 You can find a directory of DRMs by going to this page (http://nmstatelands.org/staff-directory-2.aspx) and clicking to expand the Surface Resources Division directory.
 All of the District Offices are listed.
 If you have any questions about which DRM to contact, call the SLO front office at (505) 827-5760.

 5. Submit an Incident Report to the State Land Office: When you get to a computer, use the new “Multiple Use Incident Reporting Form” to document what you encountered and share that information with State Land Office staff.”